johnwelby1965/cisco_aci/README.md

 * ACI Guide: https://docs.ansible.com/ansible/latest/scenario_guides/guide_aci.html

 ## Directory Structure
 The `demos` directory is divided into two sections, `engine` and `tower`.
-For the webinar on the 13th December, we will focus on the `engine` section.
-The goal of the demo is that every participant will have a basic understanding on how to execute the sample playbook from their laptop to configure the ACI demo fabric in the DevNet Sandbox.
+For this demo was originally created for the `engine` section.
+The goal of the demo is that every participant will have a basic understanding on how to execute the sample playbook from their laptop, using Ansible Engine (i.e. command line)  to configure the ACI demo fabric in the DevNet Sandbox.

 ```bash